rockdaboot/wget2/docs/wget2.md

 ### `--ignore-case`

   Ignore case when matching files and directories.
-This influences the behavior of -R, -A, -I, and -X options, as well as globbing implemented when downloading from FTP sites.
+This influences the behavior of -R, -A, -I, and -X options.
   For example, with this option, -A "*.txt" will match file1.txt, but also file2.TXT, file3.TxT, and so on.
   The quotes in the example are to prevent the shell from expanding the pattern.

 ### `-H`, `--span-hosts`